Best Practices for Assessing Pain

 - Sedative and paralytic medications have no analgesic properties.

 - Behavioral assessment tools are not appropriate for patients who are pharmacologically paralyzed or for brain-injured patients.

-- Children age 8 years and older can use the 1 - 10 scale accurately.
+- Children aged 8 years and older can use the 1 - 10 scale accurately.

-- Children can express pain at age 2 years, but may be unable to distinguish pain from other distress.
+- Children can express pain at the age of 2 years but may be unable to distinguish pain from other distress.